mckamey/countdownjs/README.markdown

 A simple but flexible API is the goal of *Countdown.js*.
 There is one global function with a set of static constants:

-    var timespan = countdown(start|callback, end|callback, units, max);
+    var timespan = countdown(start|callback, end|callback, units, max, digits);

-The parameters are a starting Date, ending Date, an optional set of units, and an optional maximum number of units.
-If units is left off, it defaults to `countdown.DEFAULTS`.
+The parameters are a starting Date, ending Date, an optional set of units, an optional maximum number of units, and an optional maximum number of decimal places on the smallest unit. `units` defaults to `countdown.DEFAULTS`, `max` defaults to `NaN` (all specified units), `digits` defaults to `0`.

 	countdown.ALL =
 		countdown.MILLENNIA |